 Training and assessment for approved licence-linked qualifications must take place in a suitable environment that has been approved by SFJ Awards.
 The environment must be adequately equipped for training, conducive to effective learning, and must comply with current Health and Safety requirements.
-Equipment for practical activities must be readily available and fit for purpose.
+Equipment for practical activities must be readily available and fit for purpose i.e. have radios, handheld metal detectors (HHMD), CCTV monitors, cameras, recording facilities etc.

 It is best practice to provide a realistic work environment for the training and assessment of any required practical activities.
-Those training and assessing physical intervention must provide an environment with a minimum of 3 stairs for the demonstration, practice, and assessment of escorting an individual up and downstairs.
+Those training and assessing physical intervention must provide an environment with a minimum of 3 stairs for at the training venue for the demonstration, practice, and assessment of escorting an individual up and downstairs.
+All stairs used for the assessment must be fully risk assessed and fit for purpose.